Podiatric Residency Program

 Residents are exposed to Advanced Reconstructive Rearfoot Surgery at St. Charles Hospital.
 Procedures include flatfoot reconstruction, cavus foot reconstruction, OATS procedure, rearfoot fusions, ankle replacements and fusions, and rearfoot trauma.

 Essential to the training is the local off-site clinics at Hudson River Health Care Centers.
 Here, residents treat an underserved patient population ranging from geriatric to pediatric and are exposed to all facets of podiatry.
-Residents rotate through private offices in their first and second years, which affords the opportunity to learn the necessary skills of private practice as well as practice management.
+Residents rotate through the private offices of Podiatric attendings which affords the opportunity to learn the necessary skills of private practice as well as practice management.